rodrigo-lex/sympy-fork/doc/src/tutorials/intro-tutorial/gotchas.rst

-Usually, the best practice is to assign Symbols to Python variables of the same name, although there are exceptions:  Symbol names can contain characters that are not allowed in Python variable names, or may just want to avoid typing long names by assigning Symbols with long names to single letter Python variables.
+Usually, the best practice is to assign Symbols to Python variables of the same name, although there are exceptions:  Symbol names can contain characters that are not allowed in Python variable names, or you may just want to avoid typing long names by assigning Symbols with long names to single letter Python variables.